Titans rally from 10 down at half, edge 49ers 20-17 - NewsBreak

 Titans rally from 10 down at half, edge 49ers 20-17

 Ryan Tannehill threw for just 40 yards in the first half but finished with 209 yards and a TD for Tennessee.
 A.J.
-Brown caught 11 passes for 145 yards hours after being activated off injured reserve, and his 18-yard TD catch gave Tennessee a 17-10 lead early in the fourth.
+Brown caught 11 passes for 145 yards hours after being activated off injured reserve, and gave Tennessee a 17-10 lead early in the fourth.

 “It was all on us and we just had to make a play,” Brown said.
 “Then we had to make another play.
 That was the mindset.
 Just come out here and make plays, so that’s what we did.”